learn-co-curriculum/sql-writing-database-commands-to-a-file/README.md

 **Once you create your database, exit the sqlite prompt with the `.quit` command.**

-Open up a text editor and create and save a file `01_create_cats_table.sql`.
+Open up a text editor and create and save a file `01_create_cats_table.sql`;
+make sure the new file is saved in the same directory where you created the database.
 In this file, write your create statement:

 ```sql
 CREATE TABLE cats (